alisalmabadi/php-jalali-table-calendar/README.md

 # Built With

 * [jdf](https://jdf.scr.ir/) - used to convert date to jalali by its function
+* [JQUERY](https://github.com/jquery/jquery) - used to alert date
+* [sweetalert2](https://github.com/sweetalert2/sweetalert2) - used to alert date by clicking day numbers
 ## Authors

 * **Seyyed Ali Salmabadi** - *Initial work* - [Seyyed Ali](https://github.com/salis77/)